elroynoel-ctrl/01-Enterprise-Campus-Network-Foundation/Documentation/Verification.md

 Internet Connectivity	                    ✅

 The Enterprise Campus Network Foundation lab met all design objectives and provided stable connectivity for data, voice, wireless, and management services.

+---

+This verification guide provides a repeatable validation process that can be used during future enterprise networking projects to confirm successful implementation before production deployment.